igoramadas/imgrecog/README.md

 If not found, it will assume all the default options.

-When running from the command line, all options should be passed as arguments, or via environment variables with the "IMGRECOG_" prefix (examples: `IMGRECOG_LIMIT`, `IMGRECOG_VERBOSE` etc).
+When running from the command line, options should be passed as arguments or via environment variables with the "IMGRECOG_" prefix (examples: `IMGRECOG_LIMIT`, `IMGRECOG_VERBOSE` etc).

+## Options

+### console

+Enable or disable logging to the console.
+Enabled by default, but you can disable it programatically. **Important:** if you disable the console logging, any error or exception found will get thrown instead, and might potentially stop the detection / parsing.

 ### extensions *`-e`*

 File extensions should be scanned.
 Defaults to common image files: `"png", "jpg", "jpeg", "gif", "bmp"`

 ### output *`-o`*